To restore your firearm rights in Washington, you have to file a written motion in the correct court and notify the prosecuting attorney's office.

 Example #2: You were convicted of a felony in King County but now you live in Vancouver.
 You could file your motion in either Clark County or King County Superior Court.

-I don't live in Washington anymore.
-Can I still restore my firearm rights in Washington?
+I don't live in Washington.
+Can I restore my firearm rights in Washington?

 Under Washington law, you can file your motion to restore your firearm rights in any superior court that terminated your right to use or possess firearms.

-Example #1: You live in Georgia but you committed a felony in Seattle when you attended the University of Washington.
+Example #1: You live in Georgia but you were convicted of a felony when you were living in Seattle.
 You can file a motion to restore your Washington firearm rights in King County Superior Court.

 Example #2: You live in Idaho but you were convicted of a misdemeanor domestic violence assault in Spokane County District Court when you use to live in Washington.
 You cannot restore your rights in Washington.